-September 5, 2006 at 9:30 a.m.
-Located at the Lake Murray Training Center
+DATE OF NEXT MEETING: September 5, 2006 at 9:30 a.m.

 These notes serve to be a summary of the major points presented during the meeting and are not intended to be a transcript or analysis of the meeting.